Some posts contain compensated links. Please read this disclaimer for more info.

 - Hike or climb in pairs or small groups

 - Be safe and wear appropriate footwear

-- Bring a jacket, as it can get very chilly in a matter of hours
+- Bring a jacket on cooler days, as it can get very chilly in a matter of hours

 Where Is Paklenica National Park?

 The park’s entrance is from Starigrad Paklenica at the base of the Velebit mountains and is located just 40 kilometers from Zadar, 260 kilometers from Zagreb, and 170 kilometers from Split.